SEED-VT/DeSQL/README.md

 *Sabaat Haroon, Chris Brown, and Muhammad Ali Gulzar.
 DeSQL: Interactive Debugging of SQL in Data-Intensive Scalable Computing.
 The ACM International Conference on the Foundations of Software Engineering (FSE).
 Article 35 (July 2024), 21 pages. https://doi.org/10.1145/3643761.*

+DeSQL is an interactive step-through debugging technique for DISC-backed SQL queries.
+This approach allows users to inspect constituent parts of a query and their corresponding intermediate data interactively, similar to watchpoints in gdb-like debuggers.

 # 1. Setting Up the Environment
 ### Step 1.1: Pre-requisites (Optional)